rjNemo/vf-site/README.md

 You can build the site using the built-in static site generator included.

-To create a page, create a `toml` file in the `pages` directory.
+To create a page, create a `html` file in the `pages` directory.
 It should contain at least the following fields:

 ```toml
 name = "index"